evgeny-kirichuk/books-shop/README.md

 - Add TypeScript to the backend.
 - Add swagger to the backend to build an openApi schema and use the converter to build types for the front-end app from the openApi schema.
 So we have a contract between tiers.
 - Add a global state manager to the frontend so it's simpler to scale the app.
+- Add a schema validator to both frontend and backend apps to validate request and response body schemes.
+For example, Zod
+- To scale the app codebase, we would add a monorepo build system such as Nx.
+It would allow for common components between applications and speed up deployment.
+You can check out [my speech about NX monorepo features](https://youtu.be/0B84XEP81Ko?t=38).
 - Optimize Docker Compose to install server dependencies after the container starts.